rubyonjets/jets/README.md

 jets deploy
 ```

-After deployment, you can test the Lambda functions with the AWS Lambda console or with the jets cli.
+After deployment, you can test the Lambda functions with the AWS Lambda console or with the CLI.

 ### AWS Lambda Console test

 [SCREENSHOT OF LAMBDA CONSOLE]

-### Jets CLI test
+### CLI test

 ```
 jets invoke posts-controller-index '{"test":1}'